 (225 ILCS 454/5-35)

-Examination; managing broker, broker, salesperson, or leasing agent.
+Examination; managing broker, broker, or residential leasing agent.

 (a) The Department shall authorize examinations at such

 times and places as it may designate.
 The examination shall be of a character to give a fair test of the qualifications of the applicant to practice as a managing broker, broker, or residential leasing agent.
 Applicants for examination as a managing broker, broker, or residential leasing agent shall be required to pay, either to the Department or the designated testing service, a fee covering the cost of providing the examination.
 Failure to appear for the examination on the scheduled date, at the time and place specified, after the applicant's application for examination has been received and acknowledged by the Department or its designated testing service, shall result in the forfeiture of the examination fee.

 An applicant shall be eligible to take the

 minimum age provided for in Article 5 of this Act.
 Each applicant shall be required to